 It won't be possible for everyone who completes the surveys to attend the meeting.
-If you would like to attend, you can tell us by answering a question at the end of survey 2.
-If you say you would like to take part we will send you more information about the meeting.
+If you and your child would like them to attend, you can tell us by answering a question at the end of survey 2.
+If you say you would like to take part we will send you and your child more information about the meeting.